-Ask most authors for their advice on storytelling and, sooner or later, they’re likely to get to the subject of conflict.
-To many writers, conflict is the basic unit of story – the thing that turns a series of events into an actual narrative – often more important than setting, characters, and even narrative cohesion.
+Ask most authors for their advice on storytelling and, sooner or later, they’ll get to the subject of conflict.
+For many writers, conflict is the basic unit of story – the thing that turns a series of events into an actual narrative – often more important than setting, characters, and even narrative cohesion.
 After all, you can lose all of those features and still write something that grips the reader.

 Do you need conflict?

-Le Guin is a successful storyteller, a superlative writer, and even a scholar of the craft, so if she says that you don’t need conflict to tell a good story… well, you kind of have to take her at her word.
+Le Guin is a successful storyteller and even a scholar of the craft, so if she says you don’t need conflict to tell a good story… well, you kind of have to take her at her word.